Circle Line (Kuala Lumpur): Network

-There will be a total of 33 stations (26 elevated + 7 underground), 3 of which are provisional stations.
+The Final Railway Scheme approved in July 2025 comprises a total of 33 stations (26 elevated and 7 underground).
+Designed to integrate with the other existing urban rail lines, the line will have 10 interchange and connecting stations.
+The alignment features 30 active stations and 3 provisional stations.
 It will also be served by 2 depots.
 All of the station names are interim and subject to change.
+A full ride around the line will take approximately 75 minutes.